 Raising children as Muslims requires determination and zeal, but also a lot of love, leniency (in certain matters), and gentility.

-On one hand, every Muslim parent wants to raise good Muslim sons and daughters, and within the same calling, each parent must do so in light of Islam, no in spite of the religion.
+On one hand, every Muslim parent wants to raise good Muslim sons and daughters, and within the same calling, each parent must do so in light of Islam, not in spite of the religion.

 As parents, we are granted children by Allah’s grace only, and children are not ours to “own,” but are very much on loan until it is their time to return to Allah, just like every single human being will eventually leave this world.

-Imagine our children being punished by Allah because they have wrongly committed Shirk, as well as any other major sin and have not been able to repent, mostly out of ignorance or misguidance?
+Imagine our children being punished by Allah because they have wrongly committed shirk, as well as any other major sin, and have not been able to repent, mostly out of ignorance or misguidance.
 This is a poignant failure as a Muslim parent, and it is something we always need to contemplate.

-Basically, if parents are transgressing the laws of Allah, then it is not right for their children to follow suit so by teaching them to continuously follow Allah’s commands, we are effectively teaching them to make better decisions, when we, as parents, make mistakes.
+Basically, if parents are transgressing the laws of Allah, then it is not right for their children to follow suit, so by teaching them to continuously follow Allah’s commands, we are effectively teaching them to make better decisions when we, as parents, make mistakes.

 Setting up a good Islamic environment is one of the most important factors in raising children.

-Following Prophet Muhammad’s practices for example, like eating a grand variety of food in moderation, studying, finding time for rest and entertainment, sleeping early and keeping clean, will help children learn about Islam from the core.
+Following Prophet Muhammad’s practices, for example, like eating a grand variety of food in moderation, studying, finding time for rest and entertainment, sleeping early, and keeping clean, will help children learn about Islam from the core.

-Other ways would be through gardening, simple activism, playing sport and just reaching out to others through community activities will spur their interest in societal expectations.
+Other ways would be through gardening, simple activism, playing sports, and just reaching out to others through community activities to spur their interest in societal expectations.